-Dailey, Gilmore and Simon (n 63).

-with southern planters.
-71 Freedmen lacked the capital and organisation that the wealthy white class had, making competition with northern investors and southern planters difficult, to say the least.
-As such, wealthy plantation owners retained the wealth and land in the south.
-During and after the war, some land was seized by the federal government and whilst some were redistributed to formerly enslaved persons, most of the seized land was returned to enslavers or auctioned to investors.
+Abolitionists and activists continued to advocate for land redistribution and settlement similar to Sherman's plan; however, no others were actualized.
+There are many explanations as to why redistribution of land failed, including a will on the part of Northerners and Southerners to maintain cotton as a cash crop and stabilize the post-war economy.
+Redistributing the land as proposed would ensure the end of the cotton and textile industry as freed people would move toward sustenance farming rather than cotton production (Dailey, Gilmore & Simon, 2000).
+The value of Southern land plummeted after the abolition of slavery leading Northern investors to purchase large swaths of land at low rates, often partnering with Southern planters (Dailey, Gilmore & Simon, 2000).
+Freedmen lacked the capital and organization that the wealthy white class had, making competition with Northern investors and Southern planters difficult, to say the least.
+As such, wealthy plantation owners retained the wealth and land in the South.
+During and after the war, some land was seized by the federal government and while some were redistributed to formerly enslaved persons, most of the seized land was returned to enslavers or auctioned to investors (Lyons, 2020, p.
+43).
 The Black Codes and failure of land redistribution forced many formerly enslaved persons to remain on their former plantations as sharecroppers.
-The sharecropper system that emerged in the post-slavery south did not solely arise out of a lack of land redistribution by the federal government, rather freed people were forced to buy credit, which placed them in debt most often to their former enslavers and constrained them to work on their former plantation.
-This new financial relationship between formerly enslaved people and their former enslavers meant that one. these freed people could not move freely, and two that former enslavers were then compensated by local stores for this credit.
-Further, this indebtedness on the part of African Americans in much of the south was not relieved by reforms in the eras to follow and has played a major role in the persistence of structural violence in the US today.
+The sharecropper system that emerged in the post-slavery South did not solely arise out of a lack of land redistribution by the federal government, rather freed people were forced to buy credit, which placed them in debt most often to their former enslavers and constrained them to work on their former plantation (Scott, 2020, p.
+58).
+This new financial relationship between formerly enslaved people and their former enslavers meant that one, these freed people could not move freely, and two that former enslavers were then compensated by local stores for this credit (Scott, 2020, p.
+58).
+Further, this indebtedness on the part of African Americans in much of the South was not relieved by reforms in the eras to follow and has played a major role in the persistence of structural violence in the US today (Scott, 2020, p.
+59).

-In addition to these missteps in reconstruction is what many consider to be the end of the reconstruction era, the Hayes-Tilden Agreement in 1877.
-After the war, southern states had many electoral crises.
+In addition to these missteps in reconstruction is what many consider to be the end of the reconstruction era, the Hayes-Tilden Agreement in 1877 (Kerr-Ritchie, 2003).
+After the war, Southern states had many electoral crises.
 Louisiana and Carolina were the most prominent in the presidential election of 1876.
-Rutherford B Hayes, the republican candidate, and Samuel J Tilden, the Democratic candidate, found themselves at a standstill for the presidency.
-To resolve this, President Grant signed the Electoral Commission Act, which established a commission of eight republicans and seven democrats to clinch the Electoral College dispute.
-In a backroom deal, Democrats agreed not to interfere with Hayes's election in exchange for the removal of federal troops from the south, which would, in effect, mark the end of reconstruction.
-Removing federal
+Rutherford B. Hayes, the republican candidate, and Samuel J. Tilden, the Democratic candidate, found themselves at a standstill for the presidency.
+To resolve this, President Grant signed the Electoral Commission Act, which established a commission of eight republicans and seven democrats to clinch the Electoral College dispute (Lyons, 2020).
+In a backroom deal, Democrats agreed not to interfere with Hayes's election in exchange for the removal of federal troops from the South, which would, in effect, mark the end of reconstruction (Lyons, 2020).
+Removing federal troops also removed oversight from the South, particularly for free and fair elections and protection for recently freed people.